Aryabb29/Exploring-Self-Supervised-Methods-for-Improved-Image-Classification-/README.md

 * State-of-the-Art SSL Techniques: Implemented and compared advanced SSL methods, showcasing their effectiveness in extracting meaningful features from unlabeled data and pushing the boundaries of machine learning innovation.

 ## Project Details
-Dataset: STL10 \n
+* Dataset: STL10
-Framework: PyTorch \n
+* Framework: PyTorch
-Techniques: SimCLR, BYOL \n
+* Techniques: SimCLR, BYOL
-Results: Up to 5% improvement in classification accuracy and 20% reduction in training time
+* Results: Up to 5% improvement in classification accuracy and 20% reduction in training time

 Explore the code and experiments to see how these self-supervised methods can drive advancements in image classification tasks.